microsoft/Pride-flag/README.md

 # License

 Microsoft and any contributors grant you a license to content in this repository under the [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), see the [LICENSE](LICENSE) file.
 Privacy information can be found at https://privacy.microsoft.com/en-us/.
 Progress Pride Flag ©quasar.digital LLC 2022.
-Polyamory Pride Flag by Molly Colleen Bennett Wilvich, CC BY-SA 4.0.
+Polyamory Pride Flag by Molly Colleen Bennett Wilvich.